b-rad-NDi/Ubuntu-media-tree-kernel-builder/README.md

 https://launchpad.net/~b-rad/+archive/ubuntu/kernel+mediatree+hauppauge

 The above ppa provides installable and upgradeable debs, so end users do not have to recompile the kernel and/or modules themselves.
-Instructions for adding the PPA are provided on its web page.

-### In short:
+## To install and keep up to date with the PPA

+Two virtual package are provided in the PPA
+ * linux-image-mediatree-generic
+ * linux-headers-mediatree-generic

+### First add the PPA and update

 sudo add-apt-repository ppa:b-rad/kernel+mediatree+hauppauge

 sudo apt-get update

-### Then to find the packages:

-apt-cache search mediatree

-### Then install linux-image-extra and linux-headers
+### Then install the virtual packages (enables updates)

+sudo apt-get install linux-image-mediatree-generic

-sudo apt-get install _____ _____
+sudo apt-get install linux-headers-mediatree-generic

-If you use an NVidia or AMD graphics card it is imperative to install the linux-headers-___ package in order for the graphics card drivers to sucessfully regenerate on upgrade.
+If you use an NVidia or AMD graphics card it is imperative to install the linux-headers-mediatree-generic package in order for the graphics card drivers to sucessfully regenerate on driver upgrade.
+There are many other packages similarly requiring kernel headers, so most users should install this.

-The PPA will be updated once a week.
+The PPA will be updated once a week, or immediately upon new Ubuntu kernel release.

 ## Hauppauge Computer Works is proud sponsor of this effort.

 http://www.hauppauge.com

 ## This script produces installable kernel packages from
- * Ubuntu kernel sources for a specific release
+ * Ubuntu kernel git for a specific release
  * Latest upstream LinuxTV media tree drivers
  * Minimal patches to get the above to build
  * Additional patches to enable HW and/or optimizations not yet upstreamed